Frequently Asked Questions

 Individualized Education Plans and 504 Plans are not considered sufficient documentation, but may be included with the necessary documentation.

-What can the coordinator of disability services actually do for me?
+What can Student Accessibility Services actually do for me?

-The coordinator of disability services or the advisor of disability services is available to meet with students who have self-identified and provided disability documentation.
-These meetings are at the request of the student and can take place as often as once a week, but most students find that they prefer to meet a few times per semester.
+The director of Student Accessibility Services or the Student Accessibility Services advisor are available to meet with students who have self-identified and provided disability documentation.
+These meetings are at the request of the student and can take place as often as once per week, but most students find that they prefer to meet a few times per semester.
 These meetings can focus on various aspects of student support including:

 - Course Selection

-The coordinator of disability services or the advisor of disability services works as a secondary academic advisor to assist students in course selection.
+The director of Student Accessibility Services or Student Accessibility Services advisor work as secondary academic advisors to assist students in course selection.

 - Problem Solving

-The coordinator or the advisor of disability services can assist in problem solving academic concerns.
+The director or the Student Accessibility Services advisor can assist in problem solving academic concerns.
 Whether it is an issue in a certain course, or a difficult assignment, our office is more than willing to offer advice and brainstorm with students for possible options.
-If we are unable to help, we will likely be able to point to someone who will be able to help.
+Student Accessibility Services staff members are also happy to help students to connect with additional resources, including content or subject tutors.

 - Organization and Time Management

-Adjusting to college life can be a lot of fun, but it can also be really difficult.
+Adjusting to college life can be a lot of fun, but it can also be difficult.
 We understand that it is likely that this will be the first time you have been on your "own."
-We are available to help you figure out the best way to manage your academic, athletic, and, yes, even your social life.
+We are available to help you figure out the best way to manage your academic, athletic, and even your social life.

 - Connecting to resources

-College students with learning disabilities who are able to self-advocate and to describe personal strengths and weaknesses possess two of the most helpful skills used to increase successful outcomes.
+Student Accessibility Services encourages college students with disabilities to self-advocate and to learn to articulate their personal strengths and weaknesses; self-advocacy and communication abilities are two of the most helpful skills that can increase successful outcomes for college students.

 - Assistance in accessing text in alternate format

 Some students may need to access their text in an alternate format.
-In this case, the coordinator will assist students in locating and ordering texts.
+In this case, Student Accessibility Services will assist students in locating and ordering texts.

 When should I self-identify as a student with a disability?

 Students are encouraged to self-identify as early as possible.
 It is suggested that students self-identify as soon as they make their enrollment decision.
-A summer meeting or telephone conference to review documentation and discuss accommodations with the coordinator of disability services is strongly advised.
-Once this has been completed, we can begin the process.
+A summer meeting or telephone conference to review documentation and discuss accommodations with the director of Student Accessibility Services is strongly advised.

 What are my rights as a student with a disability?